OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 The following code sample shows an implementation of a temperature-streaming function that saves state globally.
 Note the following about this code:

+- `streamTemperature` updates the temperature values displayed in the cell every second and it uses the `savedTemperatures` variable as its data source.
+You'll note `streamTemperature` is a streaming function not just because of its name but because it uses a cancellation handler.
+While not listed here in this sample, assume that this function also specifies the property `"cancelable": true` in the function's JSON metadata.

+- Users may call `streamTemperature` from several cells in the Excel UI.
+Each call reads data from the same `savedTemperatures` variable.

-- `refreshTemperature` is a streamed function that reads the temperature of a particular thermometer every second.
+- `refreshTemperature` is a function that reads the temperature of a particular thermometer every second.
 New temperatures are saved in the `savedTemperatures` variable, but does not directly update the cell value.
 It should not be directly called from a worksheet cell, *so it is not registered in the JSON file*.

-- `streamTemperature` updates the temperature values displayed in the cell every second and it uses `savedTemperatures` variable as its data source.
-It must be registered in the JSON file, and named with all upper-case letters, `STREAMTEMPERATURE`.

-- Users may call `streamTemperature` from several cells in the Excel UI.
-Each call reads data from the same `savedTemperatures` variable.

 ```js
 var savedTemperatures;